coverclock/com-diag-diminuto/README.md

 ## Real-Time

 * meter - measures a stream of events for peak and sustainable rates.
+* policy - defines defaults used with PREEMPT_RT optional kernel features.
+* realtime - assists in the use of PREEMPT_RT optional kernel features.
 * shaper - use the throttle feature to implement a bursty traffic shaper.
 * throttle - implement a traffic shaper for a traffic contract.